himanshu-suman/image-steganography/README.md

 # image-steganography

-In this project, we have implemented a LSB-based steganoography by generating a random pixel-locator-sequence (PLS) and encrypting the PLS as well as user message using AES.
+In this project, we have implemented a LSB-based steganography by generating a random pixel-locator-sequence (PLS) and encrypting the PLS as well as user message using AES.